 Steps to Follow

-Start with lists of people you already know - friends, relatives, neighbors, present and former fellow students, present or former co-workers, supervisors, clients, etc. Professional organizations, the yellow pages, organizational directories, speakers from seminars and conferences are also good resources.
-You should also feel free to call an organization and ask for the name of the person with a particular job title
+- Start with lists of people you already know - friends, relatives, neighbors, present and former fellow students, present or former co-workers, supervisors, clients, etc. Professional organizations, the yellow pages, organizational directories, and speakers from seminars and conferences are also good resources.
+You should also feel free to call an organization and ask for the name of the person with a particular job title.

 Prepare for the Interview